zoiperzzz/zoip/README.md

 i mainly play minecraft && ponytown but i am open to trying new games, so give ur suggestions !

 < PONYTOWN SPECIFICS >

+C+H/INT IS ALWAYS WELCOME (unless specified otherwise)

+^if it is specified otherwise, please obey that wish

+im pretty much only on hermit hill and if not, im on party island!

+feel free to call me any of the characters i often play as on there (or just zoip/zoiperzzz if you prefer) however, please use my personal pronouns when referring to me! ex: "he was over there last time i checked" please do not do this as i do not use he/him pronouns, rather, say "they were over there last time i checked"

+roleplay is welcome unless i am busy/afk or chatting with my friends ^^